DaveVoorhis/Relang-UI/README.md

-Relang is a work-in-progress database-driven application development environment that combines the agility of spreadsheets with the robust scalability of databases.
-We call the combination a _datasheet_ and Relang is the first of its kind.
+Relang is a work-in-progress application development tool that combines spreadsheet agility with database reliability and scalability.
+We call the combination a _datasheet_, and Relang is the first of its kind.

 It is a cross-platform desktop development environment -- based on Java -- that runs under Windows, MacOS, and Linux.
 It generates cross-platform applications for Windows, MacOS, Linux, and the Web.
 There's a Web-based server for hosting database access and Web-based multiuser applications.